msconstantino/msconstantino/README.md

 # Muhammed Constantino
-My name is Muhammed Constantino, since there are usually 50 Muhammed's in any given room, I go by my last name!
+My name is Muhammed Constantino, I am a Full Stack Devloper with a passion for customer-facing engineering.
 A detailed work history can be found [here](https://www.linkedin.com/in/msconstantino).
 Thanks for visiting my GitHub!

 ## My Skills
 🗣️ Languages: JavaScript, Typescript, Python, PHP, HTML/CSS & SCSS<br>